 Items included in the financial statements of each entity in the Group are measured using the currency of the primary economic environment in which the entity operates ("functional currency").
-The financial statements are presented in Singapore Dollar ("\$"), which is the functional currency of the Company and have been rounded to the nearest thousand ("\$"000").
+The financial statements of the Group are presented in Singapore Dollar ("\$"), which is the functional currency of the Company and have been rounded to the nearest thousand ("\$'000").